facexyzploit/pumpsploit/README.md

 **My goal is simple**: Build together a working tool that helps traders navigate the volatile world of memecoins effectively.
 Whether you're a beginner or an experienced trader, this tool is designed to give you the edge you need.

 **Why I'm sharing this**: I believe in the power of community-driven development.
-By open-sourcing this project, I hope we can all contribute to making it better, more effective, and more reliable for everyone.
+By open-so urcing this project, I hope we can all contribute to making it better, more effective, and more reliable for everyone.

 **Let's build this together!** 🚀